larson-group/clubb_release/input/case_setups/Readme.txt

   Longitude (0 to 180 for east long.; 0 to -180 for west long.) [degrees].

 time_initial | real, minimum of 12 digits of precision
-  Model start time [seconds since midnight on start date].
+  Model start time [seconds since midnight UTC on start date].

 time_final | real, minimum of 12 digits of precision
-  Model end time [seconds since midnight on start date].
+  Model end time [seconds since midnight UTC on start date].

 time_spinup | real, minimum of 12 digits of precision
-  End of spin-up period [seconds since midnight on start date].
+  End of spin-up period [seconds since midnight UTC on start date].
   In some cases, e.g. clex9_oct14, microphysics or other code is shut off during the spinup period, e.g. the first hour of simulation.
 However, in most cases, the spinup period